BU-SENG/foss-project-rose-gold/README.md

 ## Contributing

 If you'd like to contribute, please open an issue or create a pull request.
 Keep changes small and focused and include a description of the problem and how to reproduce it.

-## License

-This project is provided as-is.
-Add a license if you plan to open-source the repository (MIT recommended).

----

-If you'd like, I can also:

-- add a minimal `backend/README-dev.md` with development commands,
-- create a simple `Makefile` / PowerShell script for common tasks (venv, install, run), or
-- add a `LICENSE` file (MIT) — tell me which and I will add it.